 5. Total War Battles: Kingdom

 We’re going back to medieval times once again with SEGA’s poorly titled Total War Battles: Kingdom.
-Don’t be fooled by the name though; it is very engaging, or we wouldn’t have considered it while lining up some of the best Clash of Clans clones.
+Don’t be fooled by the name though; it is very engaging, or we wouldn’t have considered it while lining up some of the best clones of COC.
 Kingdom crowns you as the ruler of a realm and gives you complete power over its geography.
 Under your command, you can get the lands of your kingdom shaped according to your fancy.
-The graphics in this game really stand out when compared to that of Clash of Clans.
+The graphics in this game really stand out when compared to that of the game in question.

 6. Jungle Heat